-I've fielded lots of questions about blocking recently, and I thought a wee tutorial might be in order.
+I've fielded lots of questions about blocking crochet and knitting recently, and I thought a wee tutorial might be in order.
 So I spent this afternoon up in the mountains recovering from the last few months, and in so doing I blocked some squares.
 Here's the long and short of it; click any photo for more information, or check out the full photo tutorial on Flickr (there are about twice as many photos there*).

-Blocking is the process of setting your fiber pieces with some form of water.
+Crochet blocking is the process of setting your fiber pieces with some form of water.
 You can spray block (demonstrated here), wet block (using a similar technique but starting by submerging your pieces in water until they're saturated), or steam block (using a steamer or a steam iron after you pin the dry pieces).
 Blocking almost always works magic on natural fibers and blends.
 Results are less predictable with synthetics.
 There are several benefits to blocking:

 - Blocking sets the shape of your pieces (e.g., you can even out edges or help correct unwanted curling).